 Lead campaign is a set of buyer configurations created in PX platform in order to start a lead flow between particular publishers and buyer.
 All campaigns are easily scaled across all verticals.

 To view and edit settings of your campaign, go to Campaigns, find the desired campaign and click Action -> Campaign Settings.

-Campaign Settings page appears, including four sections:
+Campaign Settings page appears, including the following sections:

 To make changes, click Edit.